mtitze/njet/docs/source/ad.rst

 =======================

-Wirtinger calculus can (currently) be realized by modifying a function so that every variable has their complex conjugate counterparts.
+Wirtinger calculus can (currently) be realized by modifying a function so that every variable has their complex conjugate counterpart.
 So what will *not* work is

 .. code-block:: python